News

 Mr Tatt was previously working as JBS general manager commercial, in charge of export and domestic meat sales.

 As a result of the move, Emma Golder has now been appointed general manager sales for JBS Northern.
-Ms Golden has been with JBS for 22 years and managed sales in several key markets before being appointed export sales manager in 2015.
+Ms Golder has been with JBS for 22 years and managed sales in several key markets before being appointed export sales manager in 2015.
 She is now arguably the most senior female meat salesperson in the Australian red meat industry.
 Emma was mentored early in her career by some of the best in the industry, including AMH meat sales guns Peter White, and Darryl France.

 Also promoted as part of the restructure was Lachlan Rothwell, who has been appointed JBS Northern export sales manager, overseeing beef meat sales abroad.